c-blake/cligen/README.md

 unless you are compiling a CLI executable.
 Similarly, wrapped routines need not be in the same module, modifiable, or know anything about `cligen`.
 This approach is great when you want to maintain both an API and a CLI in parallel.
-Such easy dual API/CLI maintenance encourages preserving access to functionality via API/"Nim import".
+Easy dual API/CLI maintenance encourages preserving access to functionality via API/"Nim import".
 When so preserved, this then eases complex uses being driven by other Nim programs rather than by shell scripts (once usage complexity makes scripting language limitations annoying).
 Finally, and perhaps most